 Continuing Education Credits available:

 NC Board of Landscape Architects, 2 credit hours

 NC Landscape Contractors’ Licensing Board, 1.5 credit hours (CE736)

 The native landscape of the Piedmont has changed dramatically in the past 250 years as wild places have given way to cities, subdivisions, and industrial farms — all connected by a vast network of highways, streets, and roads.
 Dr. Tallamy will provide practical strategies for creating attractive, multi-functional landscapes that help compensate for the loss of natural habitat.

-Our natural heritage was well documented by the Moravians who founded the Winston-Salem community as “Wachovia” in the 1750s.
+Natural heritage was well documented by the Moravians who founded the Winston-Salem community as “Wachovia” in the 1750s.
 Their planning ethic included understanding the natural environment.
 An early inventory of flora & fauna recorded and described a rich, diverse place, including dozens of woody and herbaceous plants, insects, birds, and other animals.
 Moravian botanical inquiry continued with important florals recorded in the 18th and 19th centuries.